How to Start a Nonprofit in Ohio: A Beginner’s Step-by-Step Guide

 - Misspelled words don’t conflict with properly spelled versions

-Once you find an available name, you can reserve it for 180 days by filing a Name Reservation form with a $39 fee.
+Once you find an available name, you can reserve it for 180 days by filing a Name Reservation form with a $39 fee, as advised by Nolo on forming a nonprofit corporation in Ohio.

 File Articles of Incorporation

 Filing Articles of Incorporation officially establishes your nonprofit as a legal entity in Ohio.
-The filing fee is $99, with several processing options:
+The filing fee is $99, with several processing options, according to Donorbox’s guide to starting a nonprofit in Ohio:

 - Standard processing: 3-7 days